- Crypto scammers are still trying to steal your money through fake YouTube giveaways

 The secondary part of the scam is the use of legitimate YouTube users’ account, which they achieve by phishing tactics.
 Victims are coaxed into downloading software that, in the background, captures a screenshot of their computer, system information, all passwords it can find, and establishes a remote connection.

 After this the hacker simply renames their YouTube account with something along the lines of ‘Binance Giveaway’, hides all their old videos, changes their public profile to include the ‘giveaway’ information, and posts the fake interview.

 How to Protect Yourself

-The new strategy is a step up from the ubiquitous practice of scammers replying to Twitter comments with the same style of giveaway, which was rife back in the bull run of 2017.
-In order to protect yourself it’s important to remember that hackers are like vampires – in order to wreak havoc, they first have to be invited in.
+In order to protect yourself against the ongoing scam, it’s important to remember that hackers are like vampires – in order to wreak havoc, they first have to be invited in.
 In order to keep them at bay, treat unsolicited emails or messages with suspicion, and do your due diligence before engaging with anyone who contacts you through YouTube or any other social media site.
 And, needless to say, don’t hand over cryptocurrency to someone asking for it on social media.